 Rural Trekking of Nepal

-The Asian Hiking Team will provide you with a guide to local walk or recommend a local publication detailing nearby trails.
+The Asian Hiking Team will provide you with a guide to a local walk or recommend a local publication detailing nearby trails.
 However, most tourist office leaflets look exciting, but lack enough detail to follow a trail confidently.
 The same applies to roadside sign boards and maps.
 Of equal use could be a chat with a local bar, restaurant or hotel owner.
-In rural trekking we need to carry all the supplies from Kathmandu so we will have our own tent, cook, kitchen boy, Sherpa and porters.
+In rural trekking we need to carry all the supplies from Kathmandu, so we will have our own tent, cook, kitchen boy, Sherpa and porters.